yufree/yufree.cn/content/en-vitae.md

 # Computer Skills

-- I use Tex(lyx) to layout my papers but sometimes I have to use Word and I am skilled at both of them;
+- I use RMarkdown to layout my papers but sometimes I have to use Google Doc/TeX/Word and I am skilled at all of them;

 - Most of my data analysis is done under RStudio wiht Knitr and I think repeatability studies are important for every scientist and I know how to use Excle, origin, SPSS, Octave... but I just prefer R;

-- Beamer is simple and Powerpoint is beautiful but recently I found html5 could be used to show a bettter presentation;
+- Beamer is simple and Powerpoint is beautiful but recently I found html5 could be a bettter option;

-- I use Zotero to manage my literatures and use 4share as webdev for attachment;
+- I use Zotero to manage my literatures;

 - I learned C when I was a freshman then I also learned S, python and Matlab for simple programming in my research but I think shell is more powerful;

 - I could read stuctured codes and guess the usages of some functions by their names.
-For most of the time, it works;
+90% of the time, it works;

-- I tried to learn PS many times and finally chose ImageJ;

-- I am also skilled to get aross the great firewall so never worried about it.
+- <s>I am also skilled to get aross the great firewall so never worried about it.</s>

 _I love open source software!_